mkarasinski/Web-design/README.md

 # Web-design
-Some graphics for web design
+Some graphics for web design that I created in Figma.